What Does the Lord Require of You?

 The Israelites desperately needed a change of heart.

-God gives his three requirements for those who choose to seek, serve, and worship him:
+God then gives His three requirements for those who choose to seek, serve, and worship him:

 To act justly, love mercy, and walk humbly with him. (v8)